 Ferret Serial Numbers and Military Registration Numbers

-I noticed right away that since Ferrets do not have as obvious a data plate as a jeep for example, that there is a lot of confusion over the vehicle’s serial number.
-Even the Canadian Forces erred by listing the British Army’s registration number as the “Serial #”!
+I noticed that since Ferrets do not have as obvious a data plate as a jeep for example, that there is a lot of confusion over the vehicle’s serial number.
+Even the Canadian Forces erred by listing the British Army’s registration number, which Canada did not use, as the “Serial #”!
 Here is some help for Ferret owners and enthusiasts.

-This web page focusses on the Canadian Army’s Ferrets but any Ferret owner should find the information of some use.
+This web page focusses on the Canadian Army’s Ferrets but any Ferret owner should find the information to be of some use.

 Also known as the Vehicle Identification Number “VIN” in North America.
 THIS is the serial number, not the painted on military numbers!
 To find this hull number (VIN) and the date of manufacture look inside hull on the starboard (right) side by behind and above the driver’s right shoulder.
 There was originally an aluminum data plate listing modifications standing off from the hull on 4 bolts.
 “Undo the 4 nuts on that plate and CAREFULLY ease it off the studs.
 Underneath will be the little steel plate welded to the hull with the hull number stamped on it.”
 (Ref: Doug Greville on Ferret Heaven 2007-03-17) This little steel serial number plate is 2″ x 3″.
 Stamped onto the spot welded plate is the hull number (VIN) e.g. 392.B.5.4 (see below for explanation).
 Special thanks to Douglas Greville in Australia who helped to decode the mysteries of the British and Australian numbering systems.
 I also wish to thank other members of Ferret Heaven forum (the 4-wheeled, not 4-legged version) for their help and advice.